zeta-chain/protocol-contracts/docs/src/contracts/zevm/CoreRegistry.sol/contract.CoreRegistry.md

 contractType The type of the contract

-addressString The string representation of the non-EVM address
+addressBytes The bytes representation of the non-EVM address

 ```solidity